weixinhost/yar-server-uuid/README.md

+# yar-server-uuid

-A unique id write by Yar-C ( A light, concurrent RPC framework ) ( https://github.com/laruence/yar-c ).
+A Unique ID write by Yar-C ( A light, concurrent RPC framework ) ( https://github.com/laruence/yar-c ).

+Can create Unique ID by snowflake algorithm.

 It support deploy to multi servers and make ID truly unique by 2 params ( DATA_CENTER & MACHINE ).